Stanley-Okwii/send-it-v2/README.md

 ## Implemented features
 - Users can create an account.
 - Users can create a parcel delivery order.
+- Users can view all parcel delivery orders.
 - Users can log into send it.